Court Caseload Rankings

 Methodology

-Rankings are based on 642 reported Supreme Court and subordinate court judgments published on eLitigation.sg between January 2025 and March 2026.
+Rankings are based on 1,374 reported Supreme Court judgments published on eLitigation.
 Counts reflect appearances in reported decisions only — unreported matters, settlements, and advisory work are not included.
+This is a descriptive count of activity by reported case volume, not an assessment of quality or standing.